epics-base/p4p/documentation/values.rst

+.. _valueapi:

 Working with Value and Type
 ===========================

 .. currentmodule:: p4p

+Each :py:class:`Value` corresponds conceptually with a C/C++ struct in that it consists of zero or more data fields.
+Values are strongly typed, with each Value having a corresponding :py:class:`Type`.
+Each field has a concrete type, which may in turn be a sub-structure.

+Further, each Value holds a bit mask which identifies fields which have "changed".
+This bit mask is used during PVA protocol operations to select a subset of fields which will actually be transfered over the network.

 Working with Type and Value
 ---------------------------

 :py:class:`Value` is initialized in two steps.
-First a :py:class:`Type` describing the data structure is created, then the Value container is build, and optionally initialized.
+First a :py:class:`Type` describing the data structure is created, then the Value container is built, and optionally initialized.

    >>> from p4p import Type, Value
    >>> T = Type([('value', 'i')])